-The number and assignment of such special duty as: Negotiation Response Team, Criminal Investigations Division (CID) Detective, Drug Task Force, Special Weapons and Tactics, K-9 Unit, Forensic Crime Unit Investigators, Crime Prevention Officer, School Resource Officer, Field Training Officer, Evidence Technicians, Mounted Unit, Aviation Unit, Traffic Homicide Investigators who are not assigned to the Traffic Safety Team, Training Unit, Honor Guard, Downtown Unit, and ALERTEmergency Services Unit, Special Operations Unit and Traffic Safety Team shall be at the sole and exclusive discretion of the City.
-With the exception of full time assignment to CID, Souch special duty is not to be considered as a separate grade or rank, shall not be recognized for performance of the employee's regular duty assignment, and is understood by the parties to be temporary in nature and assigned or withdrawn at the sole discretion of the Chief of Police.
+The number and assignment of such special duty as: Negotiation Response Team, Criminal Investigations Division (CID) Detective, Special Investigations Division (SID), Clandestine Laboratory Response Team (CLRT) members not assigned to SID, Special Weapons and Tactics, those assigned to the Field Training and Evaluation Program Officer, Evidence Technicians, Traffic Homicide Investigators who are not assigned to the Traffic Safety Team, Honor Guard, and Emergency Services Unit shall be at the sole and exclusive discretion of the City.
+With the exception of full time assignment to CID, such special duty is not to be considered as a separate grade or rank, shall not be recognized for performance of the employee's regular duty assignment, and is understood by the parties to be temporary in nature and assigned or withdrawn at the sole discretion of the Chief of Police.
 Selection for special duty assignments shall be based on management's determination and evaluation of the individual display of specific skills and abilities.
 Such special assignments may require the successful completion of specialized police training and/or certification procedures designated by the City.
 To qualify for such special duty pay, personnel will be required to maintain a standard of proficiency in their respective specialty.
 Standards and means of testing proficiency may be established by the Police Department.
 Should the title of such special duty assignment change, but the function remain the same, specialty pay shall continue.

-- 15.2 Bargaining unit employees who are assigned by the City and who perform the above-stated special duties shall receive, in addition to their base rate of pay, specialty pay at the rate of sixty dollars (\$60.00) per month. - 15.3 Employees who are assigned by the City and perform the duties of Field Training Officer (being assigned an officer to train), as listed quarterly, shall receive ninety dellars\$1.8750 (\$90.00) per hourmonth in addition to any other specialty pay they may receive. - 15.4 Employees who are assigned by the City, to perform the duties of a helicopter pilot shall receive, in addition to his/her base rate of pay, Special Duty pay at the rate of \$833.33 per month.
+- 1 15.2 Bargaining unit employees who are assigned by the City and who perform the above-stated special duties shall receive, in addition to their base rate of pay, specialty pay at the rate of sixty dollars (\$60.00) per month. - 4 15.3 Employees who are assigned by the City and perform the duties of Field Training 5 Officer (being assigned an officer to train), shall receive \$1.8750 per hour in 6 addition to any other specialty pay they may receive. - 15.4 Employees who are assigned by the City, to perform the duties of a helicopter pilot shall receive, in addition to his/her base rate of pay, Special Duty pay at the rate of \$833.33 per month.
 This Special Duty pay shall not be used in the computation of overtime or for any other purpose, except that such pay is pensionable.

-ARTICLE 16 LONGEVITY PAY
+LONGEVITY PAY